realworldocaml/book/en/sexprs.md

   s-expression converters.

 We will also tie this together at the end of the chapter with a simple configuration file for a web server written using s-expressions.
+You can also refer back to the plugin loader described back in [xref](#first-class-modules) for another good use of s-expressions.

 ## Basic Usage